KamilKubicki/react-mobx-redux-toolkit/README.md

 </div>

-If you are still not decided what state management library choose for your project ?
-You can find below a short comparison of two mainly used ones : Mobx, Redux.
+If you are still not decided which state management library choose for your project, you can find below a short comparison of two mainly used ones : Mobx, Redux.

 ## Table of content